Infersync vs Monday: engineering-specific autopilot or general project management?

 We use Monday for the whole company.
 Why would we add Infersync just for engineering?

-If Monday is working across all your departments, the question is whether your engineering team is getting cost-per-feature, capacity-vs-leave, and AI action execution out of it.
+If Monday is working across all your departments, the question is whether your engineering team is getting AI assignment by real cost, leave-aware availability, and AI action execution out of it.
 If they're not (and on Monday they're typically not), Infersync is an engineering-specific layer that connects to your GitHub directly and gives engineering management the operational answers Monday wasn't built to give.
 You'd keep Monday for sales / marketing / HR and let engineering have a tool that speaks their language.

 Can we migrate from Monday to Infersync?